sodacan-net/sodacan-core/documentation/languageGuide.md

 	PUBLISH state {on,off}
 	...
 	ON ...
-		THEN state.on		// Set the state to on
+		THEN state==on		// Set the state to on
 ```

-> Syntactic Sugar: `state.on` in a `THEN` statement means the same thing as `state = "on"`.
-Both mean that the value of the state variable should be changed to `on`.

 In the background, the SodaCan agent monitors each `PUBLISH` variable and, if any changes are made to it by any of the module's `THEN` statements, a message will be published containing that variable.
 In this example, `state` is the variable so the message will be published as `switch1.state` with a value of `on`.